Best 20 Cities in Texas for Jobs and Business Through 2025

 - Oil and Natural Gas - Approximately 14,000 jobs.

-In addition to the Top 10 High Demand Occupations in Texas in 2012, The month of March showed 12,000+ college internships available.
+In addition to the Top 10 High Demand Occupations in Texas, over 12,000 college internships are available every year.

 The eight jobs or careers listed below are those that are expected to increase numbers of job openings by a greater number of jobs over the course of the decade ending in 2018.
 However, all the Healthcare and IT Industry Jobs will continue to grow in the same manner through at least 2022 and on to 2050 because of the aging population, increasing population that includes children and longer-lived elderly, and advances in Aerospace and Aviation Technologies/Privatized Space Flight that produce projects such as Mission to Mars, Space Vacations, and more.